JaceMonforton/True-Lens-AI/README.md

 True-Lens AI is designed for businesses, researchers, and individuals who seek a reliable and comprehensive method for evaluating their AI models before deployment.
 It provides a structured framework to assess fairness, detect ethical biases, and ensure that AI-driven systems operate transparently and responsibly.
 By offering in-depth analysis and actionable insights, True-Lens AI helps organizations build trust in their AI technologies before they are introduced into real-world applications.

+**Disclaimer** The requests will not be made without API keys, this can be added in the app.py file temporarily for making requests.

 ## Installation

 To get an instance up and running, you can ```git clone``` the repository then start up the server with